 Orpheus story

 Orpheus story.
 Orpheus was a mythical musician, poet and mystic of ancient Greek tradition, known for the divine power of his music.
-Son of Apollo (in one version) and the beard Calliope, could with his lyre bewitching people, animals and nature.
+Son of Apollo (in one version) and mousse Calliope, could with his lyre bewitching people, animals and nature.

 - Orpheus is one of the most important and complex forms of ancient Greek mythology.
 His personality extends beyond the limits of a simple mythical hero, touching the fields of religion, philosophy, music and metaphysics.
 Orpheus' myth is not limited to a narrative, but is a multi-level cultural phenomenon, which deeply influenced ancient Greek thought and shaped religious currents such as Orphism.